 The Daytona Beach area continues to reinvent itself.
 The destination boasts nearly 200 accommodations (and 12,000 rooms) for all lifestyles and budgets, ranging from 4-star resorts and hotels to B&Bs and campgrounds, vacation homes, and everything in between.
 What’s New?
-The 27-floor, 456-room Daytona Grande, a new oceanfront luxury resort with a ballroom and meeting space, will open a number of rooms this summer with a full opening planned for later this year.
-Located at 422 North Atlantic Avenue in Daytona Beach, the property is one-half mile north of the Ocean Center convention complex on AIA.
+The 27-floor, 456-room Daytona Grande, a new oceanfront luxury resort opened a number of rooms this summer with a full opening planned for later this year.
+Located at 422 North Atlantic Avenue (A1A) in Daytona Beach, the property will have 30,000 sq ft of meeting space including a 500-seat ballroom and is one-half mile north of the Ocean Center convention complex.

 Exciting upscale arrivals to the destination include the 200-room Hard Rock Hotel Daytona Beach, a 4-star luxury oceanfront resort; and the 133-room oceanfront Delta by Marriott Daytona Beach.
 ONE DAYTONA, the world-class dining and entertainment complex across from the Daytona International Speedway, launched two new properties: the 105-room Fairfield Inn & Suites Daytona Beach Speedway/Airport and The DAYTONA, an exclusive 4-Diamond 144-room Marriott Autograph Collection® hotel.
 The area’s largest property, the 744-room Hilton Daytona Beach Oceanfront Resort completed a $25 million renovation; and the 44-room Streamline Hotel, a historic beachside art deco-style boutique property that once hosted the meeting that launched NASCAR, reopened after a multi-million- dollar renovation.
 And the 318-room Daytona Beach Resort & Conference Center completed a $12 million renovation.